Yuying-W/Mining-Yelp-Dataset-with-Spark/README.md

 ## Hybrid Recommender System <a name="hybrid-recommender-system"/>

-We combine different types of recommendation techniques including content-based filtering, model-based collaborative filtering, user-based CF, and item-based CF.
+We combine different types of recommendation techniques including **content-based filtering, model-based collaborative filtering, user-based CF, and item-based CF**.

 The ratings range from 1 to 5, and the error distribution on testing data looks like: